 But there are many high-quality dividend stocks to be found outside the Dividend Aristocrats.
 Investors can find strong investment opportunities in the U.S. and around the world, and in every market sector.
 What matters is that investors select companies with durable competitive advantages and future growth potential.

-To help with the search, we reached out to several authors of popular investing websites for their individual recommendations.
-The following list represents these contributors’ favorite dividend stocks for 2020, in no particular order.
+To help with the search, we reached out to several authors of popular investing websites as well as Sure Dividend writers for their individual recommendations.
+The following list represents these contributors’ favorite dividend stocks for the remainder of 2022, in no particular order.

 Table Of Contents